rovingpen/path-of-the-kings/chapter-00.md

 *'Never.'*

-That single minded conviction, that naïve stubbornness, that resolve was the fulcrum of his flawed existence.
+That single minded conviction, that naïve stubbornness, that resolve was the root of his flawed existence.

 He grit his teeth, his muscles tightened and his Od flowed through his circuits.
 The pain had been cast away, the fear crushed, the doubts destroyed.
 As a human he couldn't hope to win against a Servant.
 But he wasn't just a man anymore.